neuralmagic/guidellm/docs/guides/cli.md

 #### Performance Summary by Benchmark
-This section shows the averages for the LLM peformance statistics for the benchmarks that were run.
+This section shows the averages for the LLM performance statistics for the benchmarks that were run.
 The average Performance Statistics provide an overall summary of the model performance across the key LLM performance metrics.
-Viewing these summary metrics are integral to ensuring the performance of your inference server for your task on your designated hardware where you are running your inference server.
+Viewing these summary metrics is integral to ensuring the performance of your inference server for your task on the designated hardware where you are running your inference server.

 <img alt="Sample Perf Summary by Benchmark" src="https://github.com/neuralmagic/guidellm/blob/main/docs/assets/perf_summary.png" />